anonymspace/DiGNNExplainer/README.md

   python3 MMD_evaluation.py --dataset dblp
   ```

-2. To run all jupyter notebooks, for evaluation Tables 2 and 3 in main paper (`evaluation/main-paper`), and additional experiments in supplementary material (`evaluation/supplementary`),
+2. To run all jupyter notebooks, for evaluation Tables 2 and 3 in main paper (`evaluation/main-paper`), and experiments in supplementary material (`evaluation/supplementary`),
 - Activate conda environment:
  `conda activate DiGNNExplainer`